 Various methods have been proposed utilizing holograms as part of the fingerprint illumination and detection system.
 U.S. Pat.
-No. 5,109,427 describes a fingerprint recognition device which uses collimated laser light to illuminate a finger through a tetragonal prism.
-A hologram is used to shift the axis of the fingerprint image to a second optical axis, so that an objective lens can then project the fingerprint image to a CCD camera.
+No. 5,109,427 describes a fingerprint recognition device which uses collimated laser light which illuminates the finger through a tetragonal prism.
+A hologram is used to shift the axis of the fingerprint image to a second optical axis.
+An objective lens then projects the fingerprint image to a CCD camera.

-The paper entitled "Real-time fingerprint sensor using a hologram", Applied Optics, Vol. 31, No. 11, p.1794ff, and U.S. Pat.
-No. 4,728,186 entitled 'Uneven Surface Date Detection Apparatus', each describe a system which uses laser light to illuminate a finger directly using a light guiding distortion, poor signal to noise ratio, aberrations, lack of 45 substrate.
-The scattered light reflected from the finger travels through the light guiding substrate and is permitted to exit therefrom through a plain grating-type hologram attached to the substrate.
-A lens aligned with the plain guiding-type hologram then forms an image of the fingerprint which is U.S. Pat.
-No. 4,728,186 also discloses a system which uses a hologram to direct the light to the finger.
-However, in this prior art system, the image travels by total internal reflection towards a hologram which directs the image towards an image detection system located along a different optical axis from the finger.
-As the input light path to the finger and the output light path to the detection system are necessarily along different optical axes, this prior art system is likely to suffer from (i) loss of information due to imperfections in the waveguide-type light guiding substrate, and/or (ii) damage to the image information (e.g. addition of noise, distortions or aberrations) due to propagation of light rays through the waveguide and/or the light extracting hologram.
+In the paper entitled "Real-time fingerprint sensor using a hologram", Applied Optics, Vol. 31, No. 11, p.1794ff, and in U.S. Pat.
+No. 4,728,186 entitled 'Uneven Surface Date Detection Apparatus', S. Eguchi, S. Igaki, et. al. describe a system wherein laser light illuminates a finger directly through, or via waveguiding through a substrate.
+The scattered light reflected from the finger travels through the substrate, which acts as a light pipe.
+A plain grating type hologram attached to the substrate allows rays with the proper angle to exit the substrate, wherein a lens then images the exiting light containing the fingerprint information to a CCD camera or other detector.
+Other embodiments include a hologram to direct the light to the finger, but the finger image still travels by total internal reflection to be output to a detection system located along a different optical axis from the finger.
+In the Eguchi system, a hologram is primarily used to extract the fingerprint information after the information has traveled through a waveguide.
+The input light path to the finger and the output light path to the detection system are necessarily along different optical axes.
+Expectedly, this prior art system suffers from loss of information due to imperfections in the waveguide, or damage to the information in the form of additional noise, distortions or aberrations due to its travel through the waveguide and/or the hologram extracting means.
 In addition, the geometry of this prior art system limits its ability to be extremely compact.

-Other prior art systems make use of holograms, but for different purposes.
+Other prior art systems use a hologram, but for different purposes.
 For example, in U.S. Pat.
 No. 4,053,228, a fingerprint is compared against a fingerprint which is stored on a hologram.